cokelaer/damona/README.rst

 Version   Description
 ========= ========================================================================
-0.13      * Fix insallation of a registered software given a dockerhub link 0.12.3    * ADDED dustmasker 1.0.0
+0.13      * Fix insallation of a registered software given a dockerhub link
+          * Fix requests limits on zenodo (for the stats)
+          * remove URLs section in config (will remove this feature)
+          * handle docker:// link properly to pull image from registry 0.12.3    * ADDED dustmasker 1.0.0
           * update art with 2.1.8, 2.3.7, 2.5.8 versions
           * ADDED mosdepth 0.3.8